drone/docs/content/runner/vm/drivers/google/_index.md

 ---

 <div class="alert">
-The Google provider is in the Beta phase.
+The Google driver is in the Beta phase.
 </div>

 <div class="alert">